4d/docs/docs/WebServer/qodly-studio.md

 :::warning

-You can open Qodly Studio, [debug] and edit Qodly pages directly on a 4D Server machine when a project is running in interpreted mode.
-This feature is only provided for testing and debugging purposes, for example to evaluate the application flow with actual data or in multi-user environment.
-It must NOT be considered as a regular way to develop applications since it does not provide any access control over concurrent accesses.
+You can open Qodly Studio, [debug](#using-qodly-debugger-on-4d-server) and edit Qodly pages directly on a 4D Server machine when a project is running in interpreted mode.
+This feature is only provided for testing and debugging purposes, for example to evaluate the application flow with actual data, or in multi-user environment.
+It must NOT be considered as a regular way to develop applications since it does not provide any control over concurrent accesses.

 :::